mwestera/sem2_2023/classes/06_quantifiers_2/README.md

 - The 'singleton quantifier domains' idea
 - Prep for the reading material on quantifiers in American Sign Language.

+(Office hours this week incidentally in Reuvens 1.46a.)

 ----

 ### Preparation (do this before class; around 30 minutes)